yashalaf/Data-Science-Internship-Task1-Iris/README.md

 ### 🎯 Objective

 Understand how to read, summarize, and visualize a real-world dataset using Python.
-The goal is to develop core data exploration skills, including data loading, cleaning, summarization, and creating meaningful visualizations to uncover patterns in the data.
+The goal is to develop core data exploration skills, including data loading, cleaning, summarization, and the creation of meaningful visualizations to uncover patterns in the data.

 ---